ibm-watson-data-lab/advocated/README.md

 The API of your serverless application is configured at the top of `js/lib.js`.

+## Web application

+The contents of the `gh-pages` branch are served out automatically at https://ibm-watson-data-lab.github.io/advocated.

 ## Replication

 To replicate just the blogs from the main database to a `blogs` database, you can create a document in the `_replicator` database like this: